srobo/subversion-archive/Robo-IDE/README.txt

-Robo-IDEThis is a TurboGears (http://www.turbogears.org) project.
+Robo-IDE*This is a TurboGears (http://www.turbogears.org) project.
 It can bestarted by running the start-roboide.py script.This is a change.